-Kaliya Hamlin is an expert in user-centric identity and data sharing and is widely known as Identity Woman (its also the name of her blog and twitter handle)
+Kaliya Young (formerly Hamlin) is an expert in user-centric identity and data sharing and is widely known as Identity Woman (its also the name of her blog and twitter handle)

 In 2005 she co-founded the Internet Identity Workshop (with Doc Searls and Phil Windley), five years later she founded the Personal Data Ecosystem Consortium to catalyze a network of companies working to give individuals the tools to collect, manage and gain value from their own personal data generated actively and passively as they interact with all kinds of digital systems.

 She was elected in August 2012 to the National Strategy for Trusted Identities in Cyberspace (NSTIC) Identity Ecosystem Steering Committee, Management Council as the Consumer Advocate delegate.
 In 2012 Hamlin was named a Young Global Leader in 2012 by the World Economic Forum (WEF).
 She sits on the OASIS IDTrust member steering committee and is active in the Federated Social Web which recently moved its work to the W3C.
 You can see a complete list of industry affiliations and conferences she has founded here.

 She identifies as a nymwarriorbecause she was personally affected by Google’s insistence she use her real name as the headline on her profile along with others fighting for the right to have different, unlinked persona’s, different identifiers for different contexts online.

 She owns a firm, Unconference.net that specializes in designing and facilitating unconferences for a variety of technical communities world wide.
 In 2007 she founded the well known ‘She’s Geeky‘ women’s only technology Unconfernece (hosting 10 to date).
 She is a co-leader of Digital Death Day an unconfernece considering the issues surrounding the digital afterlife including what happens to your data after you die (two a year in 2010, 2011 on each side of the atlantic).